Thank you for your interest in speaking at JSCamp 2021! We are looking forward to reading your proposals.

 - Keep the audience in mind: make sure your talk is engaging.

 All talks will be in English.
-If your talk is selected make sure to rehearse it a few times to ensure that it lasts either 30 or 5 minutes exactly, depending on the talk format you choose.
+If your talk is selected make sure to rehearse it a few times to ensure that it lasts 30 minutes exactly.
 There will be no Q&A.

-If your 30-minute talk proposal is selected we will offer:
+If your talk proposal is selected we will offer:

 Join us on stage!